sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-26-yelpreviewtextanalytics.md

     (1022, 16825)

-Use Multinomial Naive Bayes to **predict the star rating** for the reviews in the testing set, and then **calculate the accuracy** and **print the confusion matrix**.
+## Model Building and Validation

-- **Hint:** [Evaluating a classification model](https://github.com/justmarkham/scikit-learn-videos/blob/master/09_classification_metrics.ipynb) explains how to interpret both classification accuracy and the confusion matrix.
+We fit a Multinomial Naive Bayes model using the training document-term matrix as features and the review rating (1 or 5) as the target variable.
+We then  **predict the star rating** for the test document-term matrix, and then **calculate the accuracy** and **print the confusion matrix**.

 ```python